Skip to main content

 Register an OAuth Client

 Before using OAuth, you need to register your application as an OAuth client.
-Client registration is done through the admin API.
+If you are self-hosting, use the CLI tool.
+Otherwise, contact your OpenKey administrator.

 curl -X POST https://api.openkey.so/api/admin/oauth/clients \